Azure-Samples/azure-search-power-skills/Text/PresidioPIIAnonymization/README.md

 This section describes how to get this working on sample data and how it can be amended for your data.

 1) ### Data
-   The first step is to view the sample data files here [train data](data/).
+   The first step is to view the sample data.
+[Link to sample data](data/).
 1) ### Run the API
    The next step is to run the API locally and test the model against a test record.
 Create a local python environment and install the requirements: